dasch-swiss/dsp-api/docs/rst/knora-ontologies/knora-base.rst

               owl:onProperty :hasStillImageFileValue ;
               owl:minCardinality "1"^^xsd:nonNegativeInteger ] .

 A resource class inherits cardinalities from its superclasses.
-Also, cardinalities in the subclass can override cardinalities that would otherwise be inherited from the superclass.
+This follows from the rules of RDFS_ inference.
+Also, in Knora, cardinalities in the subclass can override cardinalities that would otherwise be inherited from the superclass.
 Specifically, if a superclass has a cardinality on a property P, and a subclass has a cardinality on a subproperty of P, the subclass’s cardinality overrides the superclass’s cardinality.
 In the example above, ``hasStillImageFileValue`` is a subproperty of ``hasFileValue``.
 Therefore, the cardinality on ``hasStillImageFileValue`` overrides (i.e. replaces) the one on ``hasFileValue``.

+Note that, unlike cardinalities, predicates of properties are not inherited.
+If ``:foo rdfs:subPropertyOf :bar``, this does not mean that ``:foo`` inherits anything from ``:bar``.
+Any predicates of ``:foo`` that are also needed by ``:bar`` must be defined explicitly on ``:bar``.
+This design decision was made because property predicate inheritance is not provided by RDFS inference, and would make it more difficult to check the correctness of ontologies, while providing little practical benefit.

 For more information about OWL cardinalities, see the `OWL 2 Primer`_.